-The slope within the study area is about 30 to 32 m high with inclinations varying from about 0.6 to 2.1 horiz. (with locally steeper or flatter inclinations).
+The slope of the main Bronte Creek valley within the study area is about 30 to 32 m high with inclinations varying from about 0.6 to 2.1 horiz. (with locally steeper or flatter inclinations).
 A near vertical bare scarp was noted at the central portion of the slope (refer to Photographs 6 and 7) which extended upward from the slope toe/water edge covering approximately three-quarters of the slope height (refer to the attached Figure 2 for the approximate extent of the scarp).
 The near vertical bare scarp is likely created by slope toe/creek bank erosion due to the presence of the creek at the slope toe.
 This erosion results in an oversteepened slope which is then subjected to progressive slumping.
 The slope surface outside of the scarp area is generally vegetated with numerous young to mature trees and saplings (refer to Photographs 1 to 4 & 9 to 16).
 The slope surface (outside of the scarp area) was noted to be leaf littered at the time of our inspection.
 The tree trunk growth was generally straight and upright except for a few leaning and fallen trees.
 There were no obvious signs of any slope instability such as tension cracks, slump or scarp zones outside of the scarp area.
 Further, there was no evidence of any significant surface or rill erosion outside of the scarp area (refer to the enclosed photographs and Figure 2 for photo locations).
-There is a small ravine/galley (about 1 to 6 m deep) within the southerly portion of the site that extends from the slope crest to the floodplain and Bronte Creek (refer to photographs 11, 12 and 15).
+There is a small ravine/gully (about 1 to 6 m deep) within the southerly portion of the site that extends from the slope crest to the floodplain and Bronte Creek (refer to photographs 11, 12 and 15) which is referred to as Bronte Creek Tributary-1 (BCT-1).

-There is a 11 to 50 m wide vegetated flood plain located between a tributary of Bronte Creek and the slope toe within the northerly and southerly portions of the slope (refer to Section A-A', B-B', F-F' and G-G' locations) within the study area.
+Within the main Bronte Creek valley there is an approximately 11 to 50 m wide vegetated flood plain located between a side tributary of the main Bronte Creek and the slope toe within the northerly and southerly portions of the slope (refer to Section A-A', B-B', F-F' and G-G' locations) within the study area.
 There was no evidence of active slope toe erosion and/or undercutting within the northerly or southerly portions of the slope toe.
 However, the creek takes a sharp meander towards the subject slope within the central portion of the site and flows at the slope toe resulting in active toe erosion at the central portion of the slope.
 No significant/noticeable changes to the slope condition from 2016 were noted in the 2021 inspection.